Olalekanrasaq/world-countries-ETL-Airflow/README.md

-## Data Integrating from a public REST API for countries information
+## Data Integration from a public REST API for countries information

 This project involved integrating data from a public REST API for countries information.
 This data will be used by a travel agency to recommend travel destinations to customers based on some different factors like language, continents, regions, currency and many more.
 The world country data is extracted from https://restcountries.com/v3.1/all.
 The project is divided into two parts:
 - The ETL pipeline orchestrated with airflow, and
 - Data visualization with Metabase

 All setup is done with Docker using [Docker-compose file](./docker-compose.yaml) for both airflow and Postgres database connection.
 Below is the architectural flow of the project:

 <img src="./etl_architecture_flow.png" alt="ETL Architecture Flow" width="50%"/>